 The following rules apply to each participating group/production team:

-- The Detroit 48 Hour Film Horror Project (Horror Film Project) will occur on the weekend of November 8 - 10, 2013.
+- The Detroit 48 Hour Film Horror Project (Horror Film Project) will occur in cities around the world on different weekends throughout the year.

 - The participating group/team must complete its work on the film in time to deliver it to a location to be announced, on Sunday by 7:30pm.